Determinantal point process models and statistical inference : Extended version: Stationary models

 Suppose $C_0$ is isotropic.
 Then $C_0$ is real, and the pair correlation function depends only on the distance between pairs of points, $g(x,y)=g_0(\|x-y\|)$, cf.\ \eqref{eq:pcf}.
 Hence commonly used statistical procedures based on the pair correlation function or the closely related $K$-function apply (see \cite{ripley:76,ripley:77} and \cite{moeller:waagepetersen:00}).
 In particular, using the relation

-we can define a `range of correlation', i.e.\ a distance $r_0>0$ such that $\sqrt{1-g_0(r)}$ is considered to be negligible for $r\ge r_0$, as exemplified later in \eqref{eq:ranges}.
+we can define a `range of correlation', i.e.\ a distance $r_0>0$ such that $g_0(r)\approx 1$ for $r\ge r_0$, as exemplified later in \eqref{eq:ranges}.
 For many specific models for isotropic covariance, including those studied in Section~\ref{sec:examples}, $R_0$ is a decreasing function.
-By \eqref{e:r0} $g_0$ is then an increasing function from zero to one, and informally such cases are called soft-core models (see e.g.\ \cite{illian:penttinen:stoyan:stoyan:08}).
+By \eqref{e:r0} $g_0$ is then an increasing function from zero to one.

 Examples of stationary and isotropic covariance functions are studied in Sections~\ref{sec:examples}-\ref{sec:spectral}.
 However, the following Section~\ref{sec:approx1} does not involve an assumption of isotropy, and the approximation of $C_0$ studied in Section~\ref{sec:approx2} is only approximately isotropic when $C_0$ is isotropic.